anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 It is used to generate predictions for the next **72 hours**.

 The prediction process is recursive.

-This means that predicted values are used as part of the input when generating later future predictions.
+This means that predicted values are incorporated into the input used to generate subsequent future predictions.

-The model was selected based on its evaluation results rather than simply choosing a model without comparison.
+The model was selected based on its evaluation results rather than being selected without comparison.

 ---

 ## 19. Prediction Testing

-The prediction script was tested separately.
+The prediction script was tested separately from the dashboard.

 The system successfully generated a 72-hour forecast.

 In an earlier prediction test, the predicted AQI values were approximately:

-- **Minimum:** 90.7
+* **Minimum:** 90.7
-- **Maximum:** 109.7
+* **Maximum:** 109.7
-- **Average:** 102.5
+* **Average:** 102.5

+These values represent one prediction run and are not fixed project outputs.
-The exact forecast changes when fresh data is used.

-This is expected because the model is designed to work with changing air-quality data.
+The exact forecast changes when fresh air-quality data is used because the model works with changing input conditions.

 ---